Nasal reconstruction using a paramedian forehead flap: Indications

 A forehead flap is usually required if the nasal defect is larger than 1.5 cm, requires replacement of support or lining, or if it is located within the infratip or columella.
 If the defect is small and superficial it can be resurfaced with a skin graft or it can heal by secondary intention.
 Limited alar defects can be resurfaced using a nasolabial flap, however, the amount of tissue available from the nasolabial area is limited and the flap is thicker, less vascular, and hair bearing in males.

-Nasal defects mostly result from excision of (malignant) skin tumours as basal cell carcinoma, squamous cell carcinoma, malignant melanoma, keratoacanthoma, lentigo maligna, lymphoma, and sweat gland carcinoma.
+Nasal defects mostly result from excision of (malignant) skin tumours as basal cell carcinoma, squamous cell carcinoma, melanoma, keratoacanthoma, lentigo maligna, lymphoma, and sweat gland carcinoma.
 Other acquired nasal defects are usually caused by trauma, burns or sepsis.

 The forehead flap is known as the best donor site for repairing nasal defects because of its size, superior vascularity, skin color, texture and thickness.
 Especially the color and texture of the forehead skin matches exactly with the skin of the nose.
 This is why the forehead flap is used so much for nasal reconstruction.